couchand/tt06-16bit-cpu/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

+Couch's One-Register Accumulator machine, 16-bit width.

 ## How it works

-Couch's One-Register Accumulator machine, 16-bit width.
+One register should be enough for anybody.
+Well, there's also the program counter, status flags, stack pointer, data pointer, but who's counting?

+External SPI memory is used for a simple instruction fetch/execute cycle.
+High-bandwidth I/O is provided through a full byte width input and output bus.
+The machine allows single-stepping through execution to aid debugging.

 ## How to test